Speak Up. Take Space. Lead Now

 We often tell ourselves, "Once I know more, have done more, or feel more confident, I'll speak up."
 But here's the thing: waiting for that moment can keep us stuck.
 The belief that you must feel completely prepared before stepping forward creates a false sense of safety that keeps far too many bright, capable people in the background.

-In sectors where expertise is prized—like international development—it's easy to internalize the idea that only the most experienced voices deserve to be heard.
-But the truth is that growth and leadership take root when we step beyond our comfort zone.
-Confidence doesn't come first—it often follows action.
-I know it can feel like jumping into the unknown.
-But remember: you were recruited for a reason.
+In sectors where expertise is prized, it's easy to internalize the idea that only the most experienced voices deserve to be heard.
+But growth and leadership often begin when we move beyond our comfort zone.
+Confidence doesn’t come first; it often follows action.
+I know it can feel like stepping into the unknown.
+But you were recruited for a reason.
 You went through a rigorous selection process.
 You're not here by accident.

-And sometimes, it's not even about feeling unprepared—it's about not recognizing how far we've come.
-We normalize our knowledge and take our skills for granted, forgetting that what feels "basic" to us might be valuable insight to others.
-When we're too close to our own experience, we underestimate it.
-That quiet doubt—the kind that whispers, "I haven't done enough yet"—can be more about perspective than truth.
+Sometimes the issue isn’t a lack of preparation, it’s not recognizing how far you’ve already come.
+We normalize our own knowledge and take our skills for granted, forgetting that what feels basic to us might offer valuable insight to others.

 The Value You Bring (Even Without All the Years)